blackbox2718/blackbox2718.github.io/_tabs/notes.md

 On this page, you can find most of the course notes that I have taken so far at UCLA in my undergrad with the addition two last math classes at PCC that marks the beginning of this whole journey.
 As these were typed during live lecture, you may find some mistakes/typos scattered throughout the notes, please let me know through my [email](mailto:ducvu2718@ucla.edu) if you spot any of them.

-As this is still my first year at UCLA, I will update this list more frequently as I take more courses here.
+As I progress through my last undergraduate year, I will update this list more frequently as I take more courses here.
 In fact, I do actively maintain a [Github repo](https://github.com/tducvu/LectureNotes) where I update the notes of some of the math classes that I have during the time on a weekly basis, so keep an eye out for them if you're interested.
 {::options parse_block_html="true" /}
 <div class="notes">
     <font size="+2.3"><b>University of California, Los Angeles</b></font>